tfr42/maven-course-examples/examples/distribution-example/README.md

+# Setup

+To use this example to exercise release deployment, following needs to be setup previously:
+- a Nexus server
+- a Git server with this example project in a repository (reachable with the credentials maven-course/secret)

 # Deploying to Nexus Repository Manager

 To deploy the build artifact a running instance of Nexus Repository OSS or Pro is required.